 The current provisions for official church-state relations were outlined in article 25.2 of the Polish Constitution of 1997, stating that interactions between Church and state are based on recognising “the mutual independence of each in its own sphere,” but also a “principle of cooperation for the individual and the common good”.

 In practice this “cooperation” between Church and state is deeply ingrained.
 Throughout Polish history, the Roman Catholic Church has played not only the role of a provider of religious authority, but also a social and political force.
-Church-state relations in Poland have been shaped by decades of social and political oppression, during which the Church combined religious and political symbols to create a civil religion that symbolized national history and identity for many Poles.
+Church-state relations in Poland have been shaped by decades of social and political oppression, during which the Church combined religious and political symbols to create a civic religion that symbolized national history and identity for many Poles.

 Due to its significant position as a symbol of resistance throughout the socialist era, the Church emerged after the fall of Communism as a strong and respected institution in a position to impose traditional Christian values on Polish society, particularly in the early 1990s.
 The process of democratisation and the resulting debates that emerged during the transitional period of the 1990s saw a shift in attitudes towards the role of the Catholic Church in Poland, as many grew critical of the Church for its perceived reluctance to adapt to life in a pluralistic society and its interference in political affairs.

 Today, however, loyalty to the Church appears to be in longer-term decline as more people are turning away from institutionalised religion.
 Recent research suggests that younger generations are becoming more selective in their interpretation of religious dictates (75% of regular churchgoers aged 18-24 accept premarital sex, 50% accept divorce, and 20% accept abortion).